OfficeDev/script-lab/TESTING.md

   - Update option should not appear in share menu after importing a gist that you do not own
   - Update option appears in share menu after initial publish of a new gist or a gist that you did not previously own
   - Deleting a gist (on the github website) and then trying to update it from Script Lab should have a reasonable behavior (some sort of error message?)
-- Misc:
-  - On both editor and runner, should be able to trigger a runtime error via the browser (e.g., type the following into the console: `setTimeout(function() { throw new Error("Test") } , 500)`), and it should trigger an error experience.

-By the end of Nov 2018, should also be able to test the following (can skip for now, since we're currently re-using the Script Lab 2017 runner experience):

 - Run snippet, in both in-editor runner (the only option for Office 2016 RTM and earlier) and via the "Run" button (run.html), testing that:
   - Snippet renders correctly
   - "Run" from editor or run gallery, in-place refresh, and full refresh all work correctly (render the snippet, don't double-refresh, etc.).
 The run (either type) doesn't show a "snippet needs reloading" message if the snippet is already fresh.